Can Medicaid Take Your Home After Death?

 Determine Your Medicaid Eligibility Risk Free

-Because every Medicaid Planning situation is different, we offer free consultations with an experienced Medicaid Planning Attorney with no obligation to retain our services.
+Because every Medicaid Planning situation is different, we offer a free initial consultation with a Medicaid Planning Attorney to help you determine if Medicaid Planning is right for you.

-To book your free consultation with an experienced Medicaid Planning Attorney, call us now at (248) 613-0007 and tell our friendly receptionist that you would like to book a consultation for Medicaid Planning.
+To book your free consultation, call us now at (248) 613-0007 and tell our friendly receptionist that you would like to book a consultation for Medicaid Planning.
 She will book you for the time that works best for your schedule.

 We look forward to hearing from you!